endo5501/LaboMachineTable/memory-bank/progress.md

 - ✅ Internationalization of UserManagementPage component
 - ✅ Internationalization of ReservationWindow component
 - ✅ Simplified user display by removing "予約者:" and "使用者:" prefixes
+- ✅ Modified ReservationStatusPage layout to display time slots vertically and equipment horizontally for improved readability

 ## Features In Progress